Elizabeth Ambrose Soprano

 Eric began his singing career in the early 1980s when he was teaching in New Zealand.
 On his return to his native Edinburgh he joined two local amateur companies and remained with them until moving to Manchester in 1987.

-Eric's main work now is with Opera Viva and City of Manchester Opera.
+Eric's main work now is with City of Manchester Opera.

 Eric is currently a student with Carl Penlington-Williams.